Sharmila Makhija

-Sharmila Makhija is a surgeon specializing in women's health and gynecologic oncology.
-She is the university dean and chief executive officer of Alice L. Walton School of Medicine in Bentonville, Arkansas.
+Sharmila Makhija is an American surgeon specializing in women's health and gynecologic oncology.
+She is the dean and chief executive officer of the Alice L. Walton School of Medicine in Bentonville, Arkansas.

 Early life and education

 Makhija is a native of Montgomery, Alabama.
-Her father was a college chemistry professor, her mother was a high school biology teacher, and her grandfather was a surgeon and general practitioner in India.
-At the age of 9, Makhija declared she would be a doctor.
+Her father was a college chemistry professor and her mother was a high school biology teacher.
+Her grandfather was a surgeon and general practitioner in India.

 Makhija received her Bachelor of Arts in chemistry at Cornell University in 1988.
 She then completed her medical degree in 1992 from the University of Alabama at Birmingham (UAB).
 In 1996, she completed her residency at the University of Louisville Hospital for obstetrics and gynecology.
 She then completed a gynecologic oncology fellowship at Memorial Sloan-Kettering Cancer Center in 1999.

 In 2011, Makhija received her Executive Master of Business Administration from Goizueta Business School at Emory University.
 She worked on her studies while she was director of gynecologic oncology at Emory.